The Ballot Result is in

 This will allow each organisation to focus on their own activities and businesses and make sure that both can invest and focus solely on their own areas and communities.

 Before a separation can happen, Cloch tenants will be asked to vote on the separation in a Ballot.
 The Ballot will take place in Autumn 2020.
 If the vote is in favour of Cloch separating, final approval will be needed from our Members at a Special General Meeting.
-This is likely to take place in October/November 2020.
+This is likely to take place in December 2020.

 The actual cost of the separation will be under £20,000, mainly for the cost of the ballot process and other publication material.
 The only anticipated ongoing costs are in the region of £5,000 per annum, but through making other savings and efficiencies as a result of being an independent organisation, it is expected that the process will not result in additional expense.